elastisys/compliantkubernetes/docs/release-notes/kubespray.md

 - **Improved setup for OpenStack with additional server groups** <br/>
   This allows anti-affinity to be set between arbitrary nodes, improving scheduling and stability.
-- **Switched from using upstream kubespray repository as submodule to the elastisys fork**
+- **Switched from using upstream Kubespray repository as submodule to the Elastisys fork**

 #### Added